Best Cheap Health Insurance in Connecticut (2026)

 Who has the best cheap health insurance in Connecticut?

 Anthem Blue Cross and Blue Shield has the best affordable health insurance in Connecticut.
-Its Silver plans start at $579 per month, the cheapest of any company in CT.
-Anthem gets significantly fewer complaints than an average company its size, according to the NAIC.
+Its Silver plans start at $677 per month before discounts, the cheapest of any company in Connecticut.

 How do you get health insurance in CT?